-Activity within Principle C in 2023/24
+Activity within Principle C in 2024/25

 - The Council's vision and priorities are set out in its Corporate Plan.
-Under the Corporate Plan there are business plans for each of the Corporate Plan priorities, these are: Housing (including Tenant Satisfaction Measures), Business Growth, Community Safety, Health, Environment, Liberty Leisure Ltd, Bereavement Services, Resources, Revenues, Benefits, and Customer Services, and ICT. - Each Corporate Plan priority is supported by a number of strategies which informs the strategic direction of the subject area and sets the framework within which annual business plan tasks and targets are set - Performance reporting to Cabinet focuses on Critical Service Indicators and financial information indicating variances from the expected position.
-This takes place on a quarterly basis.
+Under the Corporate Plan there are business plans for each of the Corporate Plan priorities, these are: Housing (including Tenant Satisfaction Measures), Business Growth, Community Safety, Health, Environment, Liberty Leisure Ltd, Bereavement Services, Resources, Revenues, Benefits, and Customer Services, and ICT. - Each Corporate Plan priority is supported by a number of strategies which informs the strategic direction of the subject area and sets the framework within which annual business plan tasks and targets are set. - Performance reporting to Cabinet focuses on Critical Service Indicators and financial information indicating variances from the expected position.
+This takes place on a quarterly basis. - The Council's financial plans are based on a Medium Term Financial Strategy which identifies future budget pressures.
+This is revised annually as part of the budget setting process and is kept under review throughout the financial year.

-- The Council's financial plans are based on a Medium Term Financial Strategy which identifies future budget pressures.
-This is revised annually as part of the budget setting process and is kept under review throughout the financial year - The Council's annual Business Strategy has the following four objectives: that the Council should be: lean and fit in its assets, systems and processes, customer focused in all its activities, commercially-minded and financially viable and making the best use of technology. - Detailed reports to the Overview and Scrutiny Committee are produced at the year end to highlight financial variances from the expected position.
+- The Council's annual Business Strategy has the following four objectives: that the Council should be: lean and fit in its assets, systems and processes, customer focused in all its activities, commercially-minded and financially viable and making the best use of technology. - Detailed reports to the Overview and Scrutiny Committee are produced at the year end to highlight financial variances from the expected position.
 This also happens in relation to capital plan monitoring.
-Within quarterly financial reporting to committees there is reporting on progress on major income streams, progress on capital schemes and salaries spending - The Council has a Strategic Risk Register which is regularly reviewed and reported to the Governance, Audit and Standards Committee.
-The Committee continues to consider a further level of risk control involving a dashboard on key projects. - Progress on delivering business plan targets, tasks and achievement of outcome indicators are regularly reported to Councillors for scrutiny. - The development of a new strategies for Climate Change and Economic Development & Regeneration are underway. - A Tree Strategy for 2024-27 was adopted. - There was revision to the Climate Change and Green Futures Strategy 2023-27, incorporating information gathered during the public consultation exercise in the Summer of 2023. - EPC surveys have been undertaken through all residential properties to identify opportunities to improve energy efficiency.
-Retrofit work has been delivered that will see a reduction in carbon and improved efficiency for Broxtowe's residents. - Planned maintenance works will ensure properties meet the decent homes standard and maintain viable use in the longer term for residents. - A housing stock condition survey has begun which will commit to a 100% maintenance and retrofit programme.
+Within quarterly financial reporting to committees there is reporting on progress on major income streams, progress on capital schemes and salaries spending. - The Council has a Strategic Risk Register which is regularly reviewed and reported to the Governance, Audit and Standards Committee.
+The Committee continues to consider a further level of risk control involving a dashboard on key corporate projects. - Progress on delivering business plan targets, tasks and achievement of outcome indicators are regularly reported to Members for scrutiny. - The Economic Development and Regeneration Strategy 2022-28 was refreshed and approved by Cabinet in December 2024. - A new Electric Vehicle Infrastructure Strategy was approved by Cabinet in July 2024, which is one of the actions outlined in the Climate Change and Green Futures Strategy. - The Litter Strategy and Tree Strategy were reviewed and adopted by Cabinet in March 2025. - Work has commenced on a Social Value Policy with a clear process to formally embed Social Value into all procurement processes followed by the Council and to ensure that the Council uses its role as a procurer to deliver inclusive growth in line with the priorities in the Council's Corporate Plan and get best value for Broxtowe. - The Corporate Enforcement Policy was reviewed and operational policies and practices are reviewed in addition to the competency of employees. - A new People Strategy was approved in 2024.
+This combines the Council's learning and development, apprenticeship and organisational development ambitions. - The Council has begun formal consultation in terms of a revised Asset Management Strategy for the next five years, looking at the more effective and efficient ways to grow the current HRA portfolio, maintain it to ensure the housing product both meets statutory requirements and the expectations of customers. - There was delivery of part funded Social Housing Decarbonisation projects in Eastwood, and a further bid for the next wave of funding (Wave 3) submitted to support the 2024/25 work stream. - The Council held its first Climate Change Forum, which will now become an annual event.